happycube/cxadc-linux3/README.md

-A typical TV card has a tuner, a composite input with RCA/BNC ports and S-Video inputs tied to three of these inputs; you may need to experiment the quickest way is to attach a video signal and see a white flash on signal hook-up and change vmux until you get something.
+A typical TV card has a tuner, a composite input with RCA/BNC ports and S-Video inputs tied to three of these inputs; you may need to experiment with inputs.
+The quickest way is to attach a video signal and see a white flash on signal hook-up, and change vmux until you get something.

 ### Commands to Check for Signal Burst

-Creates a video preview of signal depending on the RF signal type you will get an unstable video or just a white flash on cable hookup.
+Create a video preview of signal.
+Depending on the RF signal type, you will get an unstable video or just a white flash on cable hookup.

 PAL: